zhihou7/HOI-CL/README.md

 |Bansal*et al.[10]  |  21.96 | 16.43 | 23.62 |
 |VCL* (ours) |23.63 | 17.21 | 25.55 |

-* means using res101 backbone and fine-tune the object detector on HICO-DET
+* means using res101 backbone and fine-tune the object detector on HICO-DET.

 **References:**